 Best Ways to Transfer from LGA to JFK

-I would not recommend taking public transportation from LGA to JFK because they all take well over 1 hour!
+As I mentioned above, public transportation to LGA is limited.
+There is no train that connects LGA to JFK.
+I would not recommend taking public transportation from LaGuardia Airport to JFK because that would take well over one hour!
 Instead, you can either take a taxi, car service, or the NYC Airporter Shuttle.
 Unfortunately, with all these options you may have to deal with traffic.

 Taxi or Car Service

 Going by taxi can be a good option.
 The one thing you have to keep in mind is there could be a long line to get a taxi depending on the time you land.
 You can also use Uber or another car sharing service but again depending on the time you land you may have to deal with surge pricing.
 It may be worth an extra dollar or so, to book a car service in advance.
-Check out my preferred car service with Carmel and earn frequent flyer miles for your ride.
-Click here to reserve a ride with Carmel.
+Check out my preferred car service, Carmel, and earn frequent flyer miles for your ride.

 NYC Airporter Shuttle

-Another good option, this service runs between JFK and LaGuardia airports every 30 minutes.
-The average travel time is 60 minutes and it costs $17 per person.
-Click here to book the NYC Airporter shuttle.
+Another good option, this service, now called the NYC Express Bus, runs between JFK and LaGuardia airports every 30 minutes.
+The average travel time for a JFK LGA transfer is 60 minutes and it costs $17 per person.

 In summary, it is best to avoid transferring between NYC airports if you can.
 Even if you are just going between JFK and LaGuardia airports it will take time.
-Train options to transfer airports are limited and traffic can significantly increase travel time, so keep that in mind when book flights.
+Don’t plan on squeezing in some sightseeing if you have only allowed for a few hours.
+Train options to transfer airports are limited and traffic can make the journey much longer, so keep that in mind when booking flights.